Lima Inside the Beltway

 Reclaimed Redwood Tank Stock

-Reclaimed from Chicago rooftop water tanks.
+Our distinctive redwood is reclaimed from Chicago rooftop water tanks.
 We have no idea where the water goes now, but that's not really our responsibility.
 Still, the reclaimed wood is ideal for exterior decking and structures.

 Contact us at 920-380-4149 Lynn x124 or Jeff x108